GradientSpaces/crossover/README.md

 </details>

 # :arrow_down: Data Download
 We currently host the required preprocessed data + meta-data on Redivis and request all applicants to fill out the form [here]().
 We also release instructions for data download & preparation with scripts for ScanNet + 3RScan.
-For detailed instructions, please look at `README.MD` in `prepare_data/` directory/.
+For detailed instructions, please look at `README.MD` in `data_prepare/` directory.

 > Note: You agree to the terms of ScanNet, 3RScan, ShapeNet, Scan2CAD and SceneVerse datasets by downloading our hosted data.